-|a theatre piece
+|a theatre piece for piano & fixed media

-for Piano, Pre-Recorded Sounds and Projected Score
+for Piano, Pre-Recorded Prepared Piano and Projected Score

 duration 12 minutes and 10 seconds

-|CAGED was written in
+|CAGED was composed in

-It uses a projected score, graphic and traditional, and is accompanied by
+It uses a projected score, graphic and traditional, and is

-Press here to see PDF of entire score.
+Click here to see PDF of score.

-sounds for this piece.
+Listen to the backing sounds for this

 Dan Senn working on the Fairlight CMI at the Canberra School of Music, Australia in the early 1980s.
 Click image to enlarge.

-Dan Senn (Prague-Watertown) is an intermedia artist working in music composition and production, kinetic sound sculpture, experimental and documentary film.
+Dan Senn (Prague-Watertown) is an intermedia/fluxus artist working in music composition and production, kinetic sound sculpture, experimental and documentary film.
 He has been a professor of music and art in the United States and Australia and travels internationally as a lecturer, performer and installation artist.
 He lives in Prague where he directs the Echofluxx festivals, and Watertown, Wisconsin, the USA, with his partner-collaborator, Caroline Senn.
 Dan's work moves freely between expressive extremes and languages depending upon the aesthetic joust at hand.
 Dan is cofounder of Roulette Intermedium in New York City, Cascadia Composers of Portland Oregon, and the Echofluxx media festivals in Prague. (read more).